foundry-rs/starknet-foundry/docs/src/appendix/snforge-library/signature.md

 > ⚠️ **Security Warning**
 >
-> Please note that cryptography in Starknet Foundry is still experimental and **has not been audited yet**.
+> Please note that cryptography in Starknet Foundry is still experimental and **has not been audited**.
 >
 > Use at your own risk!